ammar-homaida-statistics/easystatisticsacademy/foundations/discrete-vs-continuous-data/index.md

     <h2>What Comes Next?</h2>

     <p>
-      Now we move to a deeper concept:
+      Next, we study a very special case of data:
     </p>

     <ul class="bullets">
-      <li>Measurement scales</li>
+      <li>Binary data (yes/no, success/failure)</li>
     </ul>

     <p>
-      This will determine what operations and analyses are valid.
+      This type is extremely important in statistics and machine learning.
     </p>
   </div>